Austin Water installing smart meters, customers wanting to opt out will have to pay extra - NewsBreak

 Those who want to keep their analog water meters will have to pay a one-time fee of $75 and then $10 each month.
 Austin Water officials said the money will go to ensuring a technician can continue to read the meter.

-That’s because the water utility company plans to eventually end its roughly $2.8 million contract with Bermex – the current utility meter reading company it relies on.
+That’s because the water utility company plans to eventually end its roughly $2.8 million contract with Bermex – the current utility meter reading company they rely on.

 However, for their own peace of mind, the Dabberts are planning to opt out of the smart meters and stick with their analog meters.